Believe it not, scientific research confirms video games are good for you (video games are sports, after all).

 Read More: Top Video Game Skills Gained from Playing

-While that second point of the statement has been debated, what’s not being questioned is that brain games aren’t a complete waste of time.
+However, what's not being questioned is that brain games aren't a complete waste of time.
 Because really, anything that engages your brain and makes you think is good practice.
 There are a ton of brain games online and more available for your gaming platform of choice.

-Other brain game benefits include helping players get better with repeated tasks, and they also provide mental stimulation—something that doctors highly recommend, especially for older adults and the elderly.
+Brain game benefits include helping players get better with repeated tasks, and they also provide mental stimulation—something that doctors highly recommend, especially for older adults and the elderly.

 2. They help with real world problem-solving